gecko0307/bt/README.md

 # 🧰 Banner Toolchain
 HTML banner development tools for Node.js.
 Automate bundling and packaging of animated ads, games and other single page web projects with a focus on size minimization.
 Inspired by and compatible with [SmartHead](https://github.com/smarthead)'s Banny Tools.
-Based on [Rollup](https://rollupjs.org/) and [Fastify](https://www.fastify.io/) framework.
+Based on [Rollup](https://rollupjs.org/), [Fastify](https://www.fastify.io/) and [Svelte](https://svelte.dev/).

 The main reason I created this was to replace an in-house tool with my own so that I could run old banners and independently start new projects with a compatible layout.